pip-services/pip-services-docs/content/en/python/commons/convert/double_converter.md

 - **returns**: float - double value or 0 when conversion is not supported.

 #### to_double_with_default
-Converts value into integer or returns default value when conversion is not possible.
+Converts a value into a double or returns a default value when the conversion is not possible.

 > `static` to_double_with_default(value: Any, default_value: float = 0): float